Azure/LabServices/ClassTypes/PowerShell/EthicalHacking/README.md

 This script will help prepare your template virtual machine for a ethical hacking class.
 Script will:

 - Enable Hyper-V.
+- Install [7-Zip](https://www.7-zip.org/download.html) to extra Kali Linux Hyper-V disk.
 - Create a Hyper-V virtual machine with a [Kali Linux](https://www.kali.org/).
 Kali is a Linux distribution that includes tools for penetration testing and security auditing.
+- Install [Starwind V2V Converter](https://www.starwindsoftware.com/download-starwind-products#download) to convert Metasploitable VMWare disk to Hyper-V disk.
 - Create a Hyper-V virtual machine with a [Metasploitable](https://github.com/rapid7/metasploitable3) image is created.
 The Rapid7 Metasploitable image is an image purposely configured with security vulnerabilities.
 You'll use this image to test and find issues.

 ### Prerequisites